3DP-Tech/3D-Printer-Board/README.md

 ### Episode 5 - Power Supply

-In this episode I demonstrate how to add a 5V regulator to the breadboard so that the controller board can be run from a 12V or 24V power supply.
+In this episode I demonstrate how to add a 5V regulator to the breadboard so that the ler board can be run from a 12V or 24V power supply.
 I discuss the various ways to power the board while building it and cover the reason why a 12V or 24V power supply is necessary.

 ### Episode 6 - Stepper Motors

-In this episode I review the basic of stepper motors and demonstrate how to drive a stepper motor from an Arduino.
-I walk through adding the four necessary stepper motor controllers needed for the 3D printer.
+In this episode I review the basics of stepper motors and demonstrate how to drive a stepper motor from an Arduino.
+I walk through adding the four necessary stepper motor drivers needed for the 3D printer.

 ### Episode 7 - Hot End, Bed Heater and Fan